 1876 Fort Sam Houston established as new quartermaster depot.

-1877 The railroad arrives in San Antonio, precipitating new waves of immigration.
+1877 The railroad arrives in San Antonio.

 1939-40 Works Project Administration builds River Walk, based on plans drawn up in 1929 by architect Robert H. H. Hugman.